-:: :: Games, Exercises, Exercises for Kids, Large Group, Acting, Attention and Focus, Memory, Sport
+:: :: Games, Exercises, Exercises for Kids, Large Group, Attention and Focus, Memory

 This exercise helps delegates to memorise physical moves and also improve reaction times when a command is heard.
 The basic concept is very simple and can be easily applied to a variety of exercises, especially sport exercises.
 This activity is ideal for memorising specific moves or allowing participants to focus and concentrate.